 Throne & Vine: What else did you bring on your journey?

 Ötzi: My most prized possession was my copper-bladed axe.
 Until it was found next to my corpse, no one believed we had developed the skills yet to forge such a beauty.
-It’s 99% pure copper.
+But I did indeed live during the early Copper Age.
+My axe blade is 99% pure copper.
 A true masterpiece in metalwork and the only one of its kind left in the world.

 Since copper axes were rare and valuable in my time, only held by men of high status, it’s puzzling as to why my murderer didn’t snatch it after felling me.
 Seems like a clue the investigators should consider.